-Indeterminate hours will be based on a consultant integrated job plan, including a minimum of 10PAs (40 hours per weel).
+Indeterminate hours will be based on a consultant integrated job plan, including a minimum of 10PAs (40hrs).

 The appointee will be provided with appropriate office accommodation, IT access and clerical support for both their clinical and academic duties.

 An Honorary Consultant contract will be sought from the University Hospitals of Leicester NHS Trust.